Your Guide to Finding and Using U.S. Census Records

 Mortality Schedules 1850-1880

-Mortality scheudles enumerate those who died in the 12 months preceding census day.
+Mortality schedules enumerate those who died in the 12 months preceding census day.
 Remember: households were as of census day.
 A person may have died before the enumerator came... but after the official census day.
 In that case he would be listed on the regular schedules.
-Mortality schedules may list any or all of the following: name, age, colore, marital status, cause of death, length of ilnees, when and were the death occurred, occupation, place of birth and in 1880, place of birth of parents.
+Mortality schedules may list any or all of the following: name, age, color, marital status, cause of death, length of illness, when and were the death occurred, occupation, place of birth and in 1880, place of birth of parents.

-Many mortality schedules are now available on the subscription database, Ancestry.com. back to top
+Mortality schedules are available on the subscription database, Ancestry.com.

 Sometimes you can't get the information you need from one of the decennial censuses.